roura356a/csk/intl.en-US/Release notes/System Component change Records/Networking/Terway.md

 |Version|Image address|Release date|Description|Impact|
 |-------|-------------|------------|-----------|------|
 |v1.0.10.156-g8660a0f-aliyun|registry.cn-hangzhou.aliyuncs.com/acs/terway:v1.0.10.156-g8660a0f-aliyun|2020-04-22|-   The cache efficiency is improved when ENIs are used.
--   The pre-installed Felix is upgraded to version 3.5.8.
+-   The pre-installed Felix is upgraded to V3.5.8.
 -   Reclaiming network resources from pods that are in the Completed or Failed state is supported.

 |No impact on workloads |